Adithya-Rajendran/dirsearch/README.md

 - `-w`, `--wordlist`: Path to the wordlist file (required).
 - `-u`, `--url`: URL to perform the directory search on (required).
 - `--status-filter`: Filter URLs by specific status codes (optional).
-- `--min-word-length`: Minimum length of words to search for (optional).
-- `--max-word-length`: Maximum length of words to search for (optional).
 - `--min-response-length`: Minimum length of response content (optional).
 - `--max-response-length`: Maximum length of response content (optional).